ncchandler42/interpylate/README.md

 # interPylate
-Quick Python Tk interface to get accurate values off of a graph
+Quick Python Tk interface to get accurate values off of an onscreen graph

 ## How?
 To use, run the script to open the main window.
 Set the axes' ranges from the graph using the boxes on the right,